thunderbird/webext-docs/theme.rst

          An RGBA array of 3 integers and a fractional (a float between 0 and 1).
 For example :value:`[220, 20, 60, 0.5]` for the color *crimson* with 50% opacity.

-.. _theme.ThemeExperiment:
+.. _theme.^theme^experiment:

 ThemeExperiment
 ---------------

 .. api-section-annotation-hack:: -- [Added in TB 86]

-Defines additional color, image and property keys to be used in :ref:`theme.ThemeType`, extending the theme-able areas of Thunderbird.
+Defines additional color, image and property keys to be used in :ref:`theme.^theme^type`, extending the theme-able areas of Thunderbird.

 .. api-header::
    :label: object

-   .. _theme.ThemeExperiment.colors:
+   .. _theme.^theme^experiment.colors:

    .. api-member::
       :name: [``colors``]
       :type: (object, optional)

       A *dictionary object* with one or more *key-value* pairs to map new theme color keys to internal Thunderbird CSS color variables.
-The new color key is usable as a color reference in :ref:`theme.ThemeType`.
+The new color key is usable as a color reference in :ref:`theme.^theme^type`.

       The following example maps the theme color key :value:`popup_affordance` to the CSS variable `--arrowpanel-dimmed`: